Site Map enter code:

 Starting from zero in 1957 Social Security’s Disability Insurance program reached 0.5 percent of GDP in 1975.

 Peaking at 0.55 percent of GDP in the early 1980s, payments declined to a low of 0.43 percent in 1990.
 But then payments increased, breaching 0.5 percent of GDP in 1993 and 0.6 percent of GDP in 2002.
-DI reached 0.7 percent of GDP in 2006 and peaked at 0.85 percent of GDP in 2011-13; DI spending is expected to decline to 0.67 percent of GDP by 2020.
+DI reached 0.7 percent of GDP in 2006 and peaked at 0.85 percent of GDP in 2011-13.
+In 2025 DI was 0.52 percent GDP.

 Suggested Video: Spending 101